-Existing operators have several advantages.
-These include existing network, spectrum, and distribution channels-that is, established means of communication between operators and their subscribers.
+Existing GSM operators have several advantages.
+These include existing network and spectrum, as well as distribution channels (that is, established means of communication between operators and their subscribers).
 And above all, existing operators already have their own subscribers.
 Acquiring new subscribers is a huge expense to all operators, and the cost of churn is large.
 It is much less expensive to keep an existing subscriber than to acquire or "buy" a new one.
 Today, most existing subscribers are GSM subscribers.
 The challenge for an existing GSM operator is how to evolve its 2G network to provide 3G services to subscribers.

-Evolution to 3G
+2.3 Evolution to 3G